davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 Once these are done, not only will you get a huge boost of satisfaction, but you are free to disappear down the rabbit hole of chunky work tasks for the rest of the day!

 When you look back at your week you’ll have accomplished tasks in all areas of your life, and be happier and more organised for it :)

+## Afterword

+Do you like to be productive?

+You may be interested in my new project, [Control Space](/products/control-space/)!

+It's a feature-packed tab manager for Chrome, built for speed and organisation, that ends the stress of too many tabs *plus* the fear of losing them.
+It's full of exciting, productivity-boosting features, which I will be revealing very soon.

+The release is slated for September; I can let you know directly if you just click [here](https://controlspace.app).